Erizo-the-creator/AntPixel/README.md

 # AntPixel
-AntPixel will be a 0 player type of game where you have almost no control over your character,and in random intervols of time the direction of the player will change.
+AntPixel will be a 0 player type of game where you have almost no control over your character, and in random intervals of time the direction of the player will change.